 COL7A1 is a gene that is responsible for producing type VII collagen, which plays an important role in strengthening and stabilizing the skin.
 COL7A1 mutations alter the structure or disrupt the production of type VII collagen, which prevents the establishment of the necessary connection of the epidermis (top layer of skin) to the dermis (underlying layer).
 When type VII collagen is abnormal or missing, minor friction or trauma can cause the skin to separate, which leads to the formation of blisters and extensive scarring.

 AGLE-102 contains COL7 protein as well as COL7A1 mRNA, which in preclinical models stimulates recessive DEB cells (cannot make any COL7) to produce COL7.
 AGLE-102 has the potential to induce functional regeneration and organization of complex tissue structures in DEB and EB patients that can potentially accelerate and enhance healing, reduce scarring, and improve overall cosmesis (McBride et al. 2018).
 In addition, AGLE-102 is non-immunogenic and carries the immunomodulating and anti-inflammatory properties of MSCs.
-Aegle’s IND for DEB has been cleared by the FDA and we expect to initiate a clinical trial of topically applied AGLE-102 in DEB patients by 2023.
+Aegle’s IND for DEB has been cleared by the FDA and we expect to initiate a clinical trial of topically applied AGLE-102 in DEB patients in early 2024.